 In 2009 I was named a fellow by the American Institute of Graphic Arts in New York.
 I worked as an art director at BBDO Los Angeles and at various design studios and advertising agencies in San Diego.
 I was hired as a consultant by Art Center College of Design to coordinate the Art Center at Night program in San Diego.
 I served on the board of the American Institute of Graphic Arts, San Diego chapter as Vice President, Education and Community Outreach chair.
 A decade ago I established the Link Program that works with at risk high school students who have an interest in art and design.
 I have served as Art and Culture chair for the Mayor of San Diego's downtown vision plan and worked collaboratively with local groups to promote art and culture.
 Working with city officials and AIGA San Diego I developed the Urban Art Trail Project that transformed districts of downtown San Diego that were plagued with blight and social problems.
 The project brought together designers, calligraphers, students, seniors and children who painted murals, electrical boxes, inscribed poetry onto sidewalks and created colorful mosaics and sculptures.
 Another art installation I led was called the BenchMark Project and it brought 150 unique benches to downtown San Diego that were auctioned off to benefit arts education programs.
 Articles on my work and projects have appeared in: HOW Magazine, Step Magazine.
 Print Magazine, Letter Arts Review. the San Diego Union Tribune National and Urban Planning Newsletters and Publications.

 My husband, illustrator Rafael López and I collaborate on a wide variety of projects.
-Our community and social design work is the subject of an upcoming book called Maybe Something Beautiful due out in April 2016 from Houghton Mifflin Harcourt in New York.
+Our community and social design work is the subject of the award winning children's book Maybe Something Beautiful from Houghton Mifflin Harcourt, New York.
 For 13 years our second home has been the bohemian artist colony of San Miguel de Allende and we spend 3 months there each year with our son.